sourcegraph/sourcegraph-public-snapshot/docs/install/local.md

 Sourcegraph in an all-in-one binary (`src`) which includes:

-- a Sourcegraph Core server
+- a Sourcegraph server with a Web app and Git server
-- a web interface
 - a command line interface

 # Install on Mac OS X